adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 16/6/20

+* Learnt that LD_LIBRARY_PATH environment variable is used to set paths for shared libraries.

 ## 15/6/20

 * Attended a webinar on model drift and model monitoring.